 According to legend, a warrior named Le Loi was born in 1384 to an aristocratic family from Lam Son, Thanh Hoa province.
 When he became of age, Le Loi followed in his father’s footsteps to become a landowner and administrator in the region where he was born.

 As he grew up, Le Loi witnessed many atrocities against the Vietnamese people by the Ming Chinese who occupied Vietnam.
 He became angry at the unjust hardships placed on his people and in 1407 he witnessed the Ming Chinese destroy an entire Vietnamese village.
-This was the final outrage and he vowed to one day lead his people to freedom from the Chinese invaders.
+This was the final outrage.
+Le Loi vowed that one day lead his people to freedom from the Chinese invaders.

 While Le Loi’s desire to free his country was strong, it took time before he was able to begin working towards that goal.
 It wasn’t until 1418 that Le Loi began his crusade to rid Vietnam of the Chinese.
 The day after Tet, which is the Vietnamese New Year, Le Loi’s family moved into the hills above where his family had lived for generations and began recruiting people to their cause.
 From there he rallied his people and inspired them to fight for their freedom.
 Starting out with 500 fighters, he organized them into groups to undermine the morale of the Chinese in any way they could.
 Under his leadership and with his strong determination to free his country, Le Loi led his people through a long and difficult struggle for freedom.